albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 waypoints.
 You can leave these as they are or replace them with a more meaningful name.

+Waypoints using the default format ``WP`` plus number (e.g. ``WP1`` or ``WP99``) are automatically renumbered to reflect the flying order in the flight plan.

 Right-click on the user waypoint and select
-``Edit Flight Plan Position WP1`` |Edit Flight Plan Position| to change a waypoint name or its coordinates.
+``Edit Flight Plan Position WP1`` |Edit Flight Plan Position| (:ref:`edit-name-of-user-waypoint`) to change a waypoint ident, name, remarks or its coordinates.
 Use nearby villages, mountains, lakes or other points of interest.
 Do not change the coordinates now.

-The flight simulator limits the name to a certain length and to certain characters.
-Nothing will be added to the name if it is too long or if you type the wrong characters.

 |Edit Waypoint Name|